CAS in Forensic Imaging and Virtopsy® UZH

 Visual case documentation

 The visual (and not only written) case documentation is a focus subject for this Forensic Imaging course that is pursued particularly in module 3, so that all participants can actively learn the relevant details.
-At the latest then, putting together a good case book of 50 cases for the last assessment (see elsewhere on this page) should not pose technical obstacles any longer.
+At the latest then, putting together a good case book of 50 cases for the last assessment should not pose technical obstacles any longer.

 Past courses